-Is it just me, or does anyone else start googling “best banana bread recipe” every time there’s a bunch of ripe bananas on your counter–only to revert back to the tried and true recipe that you always use?
+Is can’t be just me.
+Other’s must start googling “easy banana bread recipe” every time there’s a bunch of ripe bananas on the counter–only to revert back to the tried and true recipe that you always use, right?

-Well, that’s me.
-And here’s a deep dive into banana bread to see where our ideal banana bread truly lies.
+Well, that’s definitely been me.
+However, here’s a deep dive to see where our ideal banana bread truly lies!
+Read on to find your new favorite banana bread recipe.

 Banana Bread Bake Off Methodology